michaeldoylecs/discord-sync-test-data/test_guild/dummy_data.md

-# Unsigne and other extra integer types for PostgreSQL
+# Unsigned and other extra integer types for PostgreSQL

 This extension provides additional integer types for PostgreSQL: